ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ## SCT Feedback

 SCT Feedback requires the cooperation of HTTPS clients and more importantly HTTPS servers.
-HTTPS servers can be built to work out of the box with no explicit configuration, and the logic behind the .well-known URIs pre-provided.
-However, to take full advantage of the system, a HTTPS server would wish to:
+Although SCT Feedback does require a significant amount of server-side logic to respond to the corresponding APIs, this functionality does not require customization, so it may be pre-provides and work out of the box.
+However, to take full advantage of the system, a HTTPS server would wish to perform some configuration to optimize its operation:

 - Minimize its disk commitment by whitelisting known SCTs and certificate chains